tournament-js/tourney/README.md

 // when all scored:
 trn.stageDone(); // true
 trn.createNextStage();
-trn.matches; // now the second stage (either rount 1 of FFA or tiebreakers for the groupstage)
+trn.matches; // either round 1 of FFA or tiebreakers for the groupstage

 // keep scoring and making next stages until: trn.isDone(); // cannot create more stages now